-Name(s) of the Related Party and nature of relationship Nature of Contracts/ Arrangements/ Transactions Duration of the Contracts/ Arrangements/ Transactions Salient terms of the Contracts/ Arrangements/ Transactions including the value, if any Justification for entering into such Contracts/ Arrangements/ Transactions Date of approval by the Board Amount paid as advances, if any Date on which the special resolution was passed in General Meeting as required under first proviso to Section 188 Alt Digital Media Entertainment Limited (Wholly-owned Arrangement to let out Company's premises Viz.C-13, Balaji On-going In order to curtail the expenses and minimise losses, the February 12, 2019 N.A.
-N.A. subsidiary) Marinating Films Private Limited (Wholly-owned subsidiary) Industrial Estate, Opp.
-Laxmi Industrial Estate, New Link Company has entered into this arrangement with its Holding Company.
+Name(s) of the Related Party and nature of relationship Nature of Contracts/ Arrangements/ Transactions Duration of the Contracts/ Arrangements/ Transactions Salient terms of the Contracts/ Arrangements/ Transactions including the value, if any Justification for entering into such Contracts/ Arrangements/ Transactions Date of approval by the Board Amount paid as advances, if any Date on which the special resolution was passed in General Meeting as required under first proviso to Section 188 Alt Digital Media Entertainment Limited (Wholly-owned Arrangement to let out Company's premises Viz.C-13, Balaji On-going - In order to curtail the expenses and minimise losses, the February 12, 2019 N.A.
+N.A.
+(Wholly-owned subsidiary) Marinating Films Private Limited (Wholly-owned subsidiary) House, Dalia Industrial Estate, Opp.
+Laxmi Industrial Estate, New Link Road, Andheri Industrial Estate, Opp.
+Laxmi Industrial Estate, New Link Road, Andheri (West), Mumbai Company has entered into this arrangement with its Holding Company.
 N.A.
 N.A.
 Balaji Motion Pictures Limited (Wholly-owned subsidiary) - 400053 to its Subsidiary Companies for usage as its Registered Office without charging of any rent.
 February 14, 2023 N.A.
 N.A.